Now in power, Nepal’s rapper-politician Balen Shah faces new challenge

 At the same time, Malla noted that Shah’s popularity was the main factor behind the RSP’s success.
 “Balen’s appeal was the reason the party gained such a huge mandate,” he said.
 “He could end up having a stronger grip on the party than its president.”

-Analyst Sapkota said that the RSP leadership, including Lamichhane, would need to acknowledge that the overwhelming mandate they received was largely because of Shah’s appeal.
+Analyst Sapkota said the RSP leadership, including Lamichhane, would need to acknowledge that the overwhelming mandate they received was largely because of Shah’s appeal.
 “They have to recognise that and give Shah absolute freedom to form the cabinet of his choice.
 Of course, the party can give their inputs and suggestions,” said Sapkota.

-Khanal said, based on the conversation and an agreement they had signed, Shah will lead the government and Lamichhane the party.
+Khanal said, based on the conversation and an agreement they had signed, that Shah will lead the government and Lamichhane the party.
 “From that perspective, they have their individual role sorted out, and both will have to face challenges and manage expectations on their own respective front,” Khanal told Al Jazeera.
 “I have observed them work very closely together within the last election cycle and campaigning.
 Their decision-making has also been in collaboration.
 So, with what I have experienced so far, there wouldn’t be any friction between them.”

 The first 100 days